sohaib-kashif-97/sohaib-kashif-97/README.md

 <h1 align="center">G'Day 👋, This is Sammy here!</h1>

-A passionate AI Software Developer (and also a Robotics Rocket Scientist) from Deakin University, with a great passion for software and electronics.
+A passionate AI Software Developer (and also a Robotics Rocket Scientist) graduated from Deakin University, with a great passion for software and electronics.

 I am a resilient, skeptical, and pragmatic professional who constantly self-evaluates and self-reflects on himself to become a better version of himself.
 Not only I am persistent to make things gradually better, but I also thrive in the process as well.